HNXJ/DynaSim_DyL/README.md

-# DynaSim Trainable (RL) Dynamical Models Extention
+# DynaSim Trainable Model's Extention

 An integrated class for trainable interactive biophysical models of DynaSim